deuscode/PowerShell-Docs/reference/6/Microsoft.PowerShell.Security/Get-Acl.md

 ## NOTES

-By default, **Get-Acl** displays the Windows PowerShell path to the resource (\<provider\>::\<resource-path\>), the owner of the resource, and "Access", a list (array) of the access control entries in the discretionary access control list (DACL) for the resource.
+By default, **Get-Acl** displays the PowerShell path to the resource (\<provider\>::\<resource-path\>), the owner of the resource, and "Access", a list (array) of the access control entries in the discretionary access control list (DACL) for the resource.
 The DACL list is controlled by the resource owner.

-When you format the result as a list, ("`Get-Acl | Format-List`"), in addition to the path, owner, and access list, Windows PowerShell displays the following properties and property values:
+When you format the result as a list, ("`Get-Acl | Format-List`"), in addition to the path, owner, and access list, PowerShell displays the following properties and property values:

 - **Group**: The security group of the owner.
 - **Audit**:  A list (array) of entries in the system access control list (SACL).
 The SACL specifies the types of access attempts for which Windows generates audit records.
 - **Sddl**: The security descriptor of the resource displayed in a single text string in Security Descriptor Definition Language format.
-Windows PowerShell uses the GetSddlForm method of security descriptors to get this data.
+PowerShell uses the GetSddlForm method of security descriptors to get this data.

 Because **Get-Acl** is supported by the file system and registry providers, you can use **Get-Acl**